spiralgo/kalaha/README.md

-# A humble documentation on the case project.
+# A humble documentation on the Kahala project.

 # Database configuration: